jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 **Red** - The delay is too large for jamming

-**Buffers** shows the current audio/streaming status.
+**Jitter** shows the current audio/streaming status.
 If the light is **red**, the audio stream is interrupted.
 This is caused by one of the following problems:

 - The network jitter buffer is not large enough for the current network/audio interface jitter.
 - The sound card's buffer delay (buffer size) is too small (see Settings window).
 - The upload or download stream rate is too high for your internet bandwidth.
 - The CPU of the client or server is at 100%.

 ## Input